Killing four birds with one Gaussian process: the relation between different test-time attacks: Empirical Study of Vulnerability

-We train our GPC using RBF kernel with a predefined lengthscale.
-This GPC is optimized until convergence or for $100$ iterations.
-For each task, we chose two lengthscales, both achieving similar accuracy.
-We provide more details on how we determined the two lengthscales used in our experiments in the Appendix. and depict our choices with the resulting accuracies in \cref{table:datasettings}.
+\textbf{Parameter choices.} We train our GPC using the RBF kernel with a predefined lengthscale.
+This GPC is fitted until convergence or for $100$ iterations.
+For each task, we chose two lengthscales that achieve similar accuracy (see Table~\ref{table:data-settings}).
+More details on how we determined the two used lengthscales can be found in the Appendix.